asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Meeting the initial targets is more a definition of failure since it assumes we didn&#39;t learn what the customer really wants...&quot;</p>&mdash; David Bernstein (@ToBeAgile) <a href="https://twitter.com/ToBeAgile/status/912743657836548097?ref_src=twsrc%5Etfw">September 26, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Alternatively, a focus on frequent feedback and iteration throws all of this old thinking out.
 It embraces the nature of software development and that's why developers love it.
-Removing this dissonance creates a low stress and highly productive environment for creating software.
+Removing this dissonance creates a low stress and highly productive environment for creating not only great software but great business outcomes.

 ## Where we go Wrong